menu

 Demographics

-The percentage of people in Pierson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.78% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Pierson is quite a bit lower than the national average among all cities of 21.84%: just 12.78% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Pierson in 2022 was $23,328, which is low income relative to Florida and the nation.
 This equates to an annual income of $93,312 for a family of four.
 However, Pierson contains both very wealthy and poor people as well.